pc-john/vkperf/ListOfTests.md

 ## VkDrawIndexedIndirectCommand processing throughput

-VkDrawIndexedIndirectCommand processing throughput test measures the number of VkDrawIndexedIndirectCommand structures processed per second.
+The test measures the number of VkDrawIndexedIndirectCommand structures processed per second.
-Each VkDrawIndexedIndirectCommand contains single triangle, thus triangle throughput is equal to VkDrawIndexedIndirectCommand processing throughput.
+Each VkDrawIndexedIndirectCommand renders single triangle, thus triangle throughput is equal to VkDrawIndexedIndirectCommand processing throughput.
 The content of VkDrawIndexedIndirectCommand is as follows: